Cray-HPE/docs-csm/operations/configuration_management/ARP_cache_tuning.md

 # ARP Cache Tuning Guide

-To ensure smooth communication on your network, ARP (Address Resolution Protocol) cache settings must be adjusted to handle a larger number of nodes.
+To ensure smooth communication on your network, Address Resolution Protocol (ARP) cache settings must be adjusted to handle a larger number of nodes.
 This guide will help you calculate and set the appropriate values for your system.

 ## Prerequisites

 The following information is required and will need to be gathered before performing the steps outlined in this guide.

 - Total number of communicating nodes (master, worker, storage, compute and application nodes).
-- Total number of network interface cards in each node.
+- Total number of network interface cards (NICs) in each node.

 ---